 For this reason, I haven’t done any of these type of campaigns since I was pregnant and cruised Russia and Scandinavia with Princess Cruises.
 I’d certainly be up for more campaigns like this in future, they are definitely the most exciting way of making a living, but it would have to be the right fit to manage it around my other commitments.
 (Namely, a child!)

 In all honesty though, compared to when I began blogging full time in 2012, there is a lot more competition to be part of a paid blog trip.
-The number of professional bloggers has risen, as have marketing agencies and in-house content teams, all of whom offer the kind of services bloggers used to.
+The number of professional bloggers has risen, as have marketing agencies and in-house content teams, all of whom offer the kind of services bloggers do.

 A lot of successful travel bloggers have formed long-term partnerships and brand ambassadorships with tourism boards and travel companies and I think this is a very smart move for the industry.
 But it does mean there are less opportunities going around for small to mid-size bloggers, and that’s why having other sources of income is so important.